NoughtDigital/ConjureWP/readme.txt

 Requires administrator authentication (`manage_options` capability).
 Perfect for hosting control panels without shell access.

-= What's the difference between free and premium? =

-**Free version includes:**
-* All core features (wizard, imports, child themes, WP-CLI, REST API)
-* Manual plugin installation
-* Server health monitoring
-* Comprehensive logging

-**Premium adds:**
+= Is everything really free? =

+Yes!
+ConjureWP is 100% free and open source with no premium version or upsells.
+All features are included:
+* Setup wizard with progress tracking
+* Child theme generator
 * Automatic plugin installation (one-click)
+* Demo content, widgets, and customiser import
 * Revolution Slider import
 * Redux Framework import
+* WP-CLI commands
+* REST API
+* Server health monitoring
-* Priority support
+* Comprehensive logging

-All infrastructure features (WP-CLI, REST API, logging, server health) are available in both versions.
+The plugin includes a `Conjure_Premium_Features` helper class for theme developers who wish to gate their own custom features, but all ConjureWP features are completely free.

 = How do I view logs? =